Scattering and gluon emission in a color field: a light-front Hamiltonian approach: Results

 \section{Results}

-By carrying out the explicit time-evolution of the state, we are able to access the information about its time development as a function of $x^+$.
+By carrying out the explicit time evolution of the state, we are able to access the information about its time development as a function of $x^+$.
 In this section, we study the time evolution of the quark state by looking into its longitudinal momentum, transverse momentum, helicity, and color.

 We simulate three different cases.
-In the first case, the interaction contains just the gluon emission/absorption term $V=V_{qg}$; in the second case, the interaction contains just the background field term $V=V_{\mathcal{A}}$; and finally, we consider the full interaction $V=V_{qg}+V_{\mathcal{A}}$.
+In the first case, the interaction contains just the gluon emission/absorption term $V=V_{qg}$; in the second case, the interaction contains just the background field term $V=V_{\mathcal{A}}$.
+Finally, we consider the full interaction $V=V_{qg}+V_{\mathcal{A}}$.

-In the cases with nonzero transitions between the $\ket{q}$ and the $\ket{qg}$ sector, we start with an initial condition as a single quark state with a definite color, helicity and momentum.
-When studying the effect just from the background field, i.e., no transitions between the $\ket{q}$ and the $\ket{qg}$ sectors, we choose a superposition of a single $\ket{q}$ and a single $\ket{qg}$ state as the initial state to study their respective evolution under the interaction.
-These initial states do not correspond exactly to those in a physical high energy scattering process, where the quark would have already developed a gluon cloud before the interaction.
+In the cases with nonzero transitions between the $\ket{q}$ and the $\ket{qg}$ sectors, we start with an initial condition as a single quark state with a definite color, helicity and momentum.
+When studying the effect just from the background field, i.e., no transitions between the $\ket{q}$ and the $\ket{qg}$ sectors, we choose a superposition of a single $\ket{q}$ and a single $\ket{qg}$ state as the initial state to study their respective evolutions under the interaction.
+These initial states do not correspond exactly to those in a physical high-energy scattering process, where the quark would have already developed a gluon cloud before the interaction.
 However, it enables us to test the physical effects of the different parts of the Hamiltonian, and our numerical method, in a cleaner and more tractable setup.

 \FloatBarrier